univention/univention-corporate-server/doc/manual/user-management/udm-blocklists.rst

 Prevent reuse of user property values
 =====================================

-..
-TODO : Add version of the erratum

 .. versionadded:: 5.0-6-erratum-974

    Since :uv:erratum:`5.0x974`, UCS supports block lists to prevent the reuse of user or group